The truth about potassium and sexual health

 How much potassium is enough?

 Because potassium is important for sexual health as well as overall health, everyone should be practicing the daily intake of 2000mg.
 Why?
 Because in order to maintain great cardiovascular health you need to be sure that there is the proper potassium/sodium balance in your body.
-Not only does the relationship “generate muscle contractions,” it also “regulates the heartbeat.”
+Not only does the relationship “generate muscle contractions, but” it also “regulates the heartbeat.”

 Now, where would we rate in bed if we couldn’t hold on tight to our lovers or other… things…and, of course, I think everyone can grasp how unattractive dropping dead could be.
 A dwindling level of this nutrient could lead to hypertension, congestive heart failure, cardiac arrhythmia, fatigue,” even, “depression and other mood changes.”
 (Haas) Scary to think that one may not have the ability to avoid a poor sexual performance simply because their diet is low in fresh foods.
 How tragic.

 Yes, the food we regularly consume does have potassium.
 However, the challenge of maintaining proper levels of this nutrient is that it’s soluble and therefore cooks out or quickly leeches out of our systems.
 Additionally, since it can be lost by drinking alcohol, smoking, sweating…Party animals beware that your party habits have a direct impact on your sex life.
 However, in my opinion, instead of stopping the party, enjoy all life has to offer.
-Just increase the amount of fresh fruits, vegetables, and proteins consumed.
+Just increase the number of fresh fruits, vegetables, and proteins consumed.
 So, throw back a glass of orange juice, enjoy a fruit salad, or a rare steak with some greens and reward your libido with the opportunity for more fun.

 Need a potassium-rich recipe?
 Try this easy dinner recipe for Herb-Marinated Bison.